How to Prepare Your Preprint

 It's important to choose the appropriate license to apply to your preprint in order to communicate how you want others to share your work.
 That said, it's not required to license your preprint.

 The licenses available for OSF Preprints are CC-0 1.0 Universal and CC-By Attribution 4.0 International.
 These are open licenses.
-Additional licenses are available with some of the community preprint services.
+Additional licenses are available on some of the community preprint services.

 Plan your abstract ahead of time, and make sure that it’s at least 20 characters long.